-Where it goes spectacularly wrong, as it did last week for Pepsi’s hastily-pulled Kendal Jenner vehicle, is when an ad aims for the stars and aspires to be the former, but shoots itself straight in the foot instead, and doesn’t deliver on the latter criteria either.
+Where it goes spectacularly wrong, as it did for Pepsi’s hastily pulled Kendall Jenner vehicle, is when an ad aims for the stars, but shoots itself straight in the foot instead.

 This can be particularly cringeworthy when brands attempt to engage with, or appropriate, counter-culture movements – not often a happy bedfellow with adland.
 Here are some examples that came short of the mark…

-Unless you were under a stone last week, you’ve heard about this one.
+Unless you were under a stone in 2017, you’ve heard about this one.
 And it’s perhaps most grating for Pepsi that comparisons with its bitter rival Coca-Cola, and particularly its iconic 1971 ‘Hilltop’ spot, are all too easy.

 Hilltop will be familiar to Mad Men fans.
 After going off the radar and embracing a New Age lifestyle, Don Draper is meditating on a hilltop when a knowing smile comes over his face, and it cuts to the iconic ad – implying that his own personal experience with counter-culture translated onto the screen as one of the most iconic ads of all time.
 There's a twist of ambiguity, however: did Draper have an epiphany about cross-cultural unity, or just shrewdly appropriate the hippy zeitgeist that he’d witnessed just to shift some cola?